Our Directors

 Director

-After an extensive public sector career, mainly in the housing arena, Ken has joined Burbangana Group to work directly with Aboriginal communities.
+After an extensive public sector career, Ken joined Burbangana Group to work directly with First Nations communities.
 He has a Graduate Certificate in Housing Management and Policy and an Advanced Diploma in Government.
 Ken is a previous Director of the Australasian Housing Institute.

 Mark Rose colour